shaurya-clemson/Simplified-Fork-Choice-Algorithm/README.md

 3. The checkpoint tree is a full binary tree.
 4. Each node/checkpoint in the checkpoint tree has a number associated with it.
 Given a node of number n, its left child is 2n + 1, and its right child is 2n + 2.
 The root node is labeled 0.
+5. The length of the link contained in each vote is always 1.
+This means a validator cannot skip any checkpoint in its vote, i.e., the target of the link is either the left child or the right child of the source.
+(Note: in the real Casper FFG, a vote can skip some checkpoints.
+An example is given on page 27 of the slides, where link b2 → b3 skips two checkpoints.)